ageorge95/pitchFORK-chia-forks-ports-check/README.md

         ![alt text](https://raw.githubusercontent.com/ageorge95/pitchFORK-chia-forks-ports-check/main/ReadMe_res/input_json_default.JPG?raw=true)

-    - When a new paths needs to be added there, it is simply done by adding the path within "", while respecting the json writing paradigm (\\\\ instead of \\)
+    - When a new path needs to be added there, it is simply done by adding the path within "", while respecting the json writing paradigm (\\\\ instead of \\)

         ![alt text](https://raw.githubusercontent.com/ageorge95/pitchFORK-chia-forks-ports-check/main/ReadMe_res/edited_json.jpg?raw=true)

     - For editing the json I recommend using PyCharm, it will automatically format the pasted paths to the json required format

+    **1.1.
+IMPORTANT: in the new Releases, if input.json is missing from cwd (current working directory, same folder with the scripts), it will be created containing a preselected list of cfg paths**

+    **1.2.
+If you messed something up in the json, just delete it, and the tool will recreate it for you.**
 2. Execute RUN_ME.py
 3. See the scanned data and possible conflicts on your screen and in "runtime_log.log"